alainwolf/hosts2unbound/README.md

     ** server can't find ad.doubleclick.net: REFUSED

-The downside of this aproach is that not only the host-address is blocked, but any other query to that domain, i.e. MX records.
+The downside of this approach is that not only the host-address is blocked, but any other query to that domain, i.e. MX records.